 Key Statistics to Consider for a More Effective Tech-Driven Customer Experience Strategy

 The research backs Bora up.
 A 2018 survey conducted by New Voice Media found that a full 75 percent of respondents preferred a live agent over a chatbot, and the more sensitive or complex an issue was, the higher that number rose.
-91 percent of respondents said they wanted to interact with a human being and not an algorithm when seeking tech support and troubleshooting and 82 percent of customers who banked with large institutions said live support was a must.
+91 percent of respondents said they wanted to interact with a human being and not an algorithm when seeking tech support and troubleshooting and 82 percent of customers who banked with large institutions said live support solutions were a must.

 Even when the numbers are more conservative, they still add up: 51 percent of people said they thought speaking on the phone was the fastest way to resolve an issue, according to research done by Statista, while 39 percent felt that interacting with a live agent on social media was the most expedient.

-HubSpot’s research team said customer preferences can be broken down pretty evenly across channels, but even in this scenario, the lion’s share of customers wanted to talk to a live agent, they just wanted to do it over a channel other than voice, like email.
+HubSpot’s research team said customer preferences can be broken down pretty evenly across channels, but even in this scenario, the lion’s share of customers wanted to talk to a live support solutions agent, they just wanted to do it over a channel other than voice, like email.